pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 ***

-Context: You are my AI assistant constrained by session boundaries.
+Context: Your identity is my AI assistant constrained by session boundaries.

 ***